-For the fiscal year ended June 30, 2015, the following potential financial problems were noted based on the information presented in the local governments' audited financial statements and accompanying notes.
+For the fiscal year ended June 30, 2016, the following potential financial problems were noted based on the information presented in the local governments' audited financial statements and accompanying notes.

-An unrestricted general fund deficit balance was noted for one local government as of June 30, 2015.
+An unrestricted general fund deficit balance was noted for one local government as of June 30, 2016.

-An unrestricted general fund deficit balance was noted for one local government as of June 30, 2015 (Exhibit B).
+An unrestricted general fund deficit balance was noted for one local government as of June 30, 2016 (Exhibit B).
 The general fund is used to account for most of the current operating expenditures of a local governmental unit.
 A general fund deficit balance represents the costs of current or past services that will need to be financed in future periods.
 Consequently, a general fund deficit may indicate a potential financial problem.
-This local government also had a general fund deficit at June 30, 2014.
+This local government has had a general fund deficit each fiscal year since fiscal year ended June 30, 2014.

-Significant unfavorable trends and ratios were noted for two local governments as of June 30, 2015.
+Significant unfavorable trends and ratios were noted for one local government as of June 30, 2016.

-Significant unfavorable trends and ratios were noted for two local governments as of June 30, 2015 (Exhibit C).
-The unfavorable trends and ratios occurred because, over the five-year period reviewed, the local governments had general fund expenditures that exceeded general fund revenues, significant decreases in general fund balances, and significant decreases in the ratio of general fund balances to general fund expenditures.
-Significant unfavorable trends and ratios were also noted for one of these local governments in the preceding year's review.
+Significant unfavorable trends and ratios were noted for one local government as of June 30, 2016 (Exhibit C).
+The unfavorable trends and ratios occurred because, over the five-year period reviewed, the local government had general fund expenditures that exceeded general fund revenues, significant decreases in general fund balances, and significant decreases in the ratio of general fund balances to general fund expenditures.